Waterdragen/Great_circle_distance_Calculator/README.md

 # Great_circle_distance_Calculator
-Calculates the great circle distance, the angles of the spherical triangle, and the spherical excess.
+Calculates the great circle distance on the Earth, the angles of the spherical triangle, and the spherical excess.
 Step by step. distance calculator.c	----Source code distance calculator.exe	----Compiled C definitions.pdf			----definitions of the Great circle distance (2-point shortest distance)